Jessecar96/SteamDesktopAuthenticator/README.md

 # Steam Desktop Authenticator
-A desktop implementation of Steam's mobile authenticator app.
+A beta desktop implementation of Steam's mobile authenticator app.

-**Be warned!
-Using this desktop app in place of Steam's mobile app defeats the entire purpose of another device acting as your authenticator.
-You assume all responsibility for keeping your computer secure.
-If a 3rd party gains access to your authenticator data, they will gain full, instant access to your Steam account and all its items!**

-# DO NOT UNDER ANY CIRCUMSTANCES EVER DELETE THE `maFiles` FOLDER OR ANYTHING INSIDE IT!

-**Doing this will completely lock you out of your Steam account!** If you need to remove your authenticator click the "Remove Authenticator" button before doing anything!
+### Disclaimer: YOU ARE USING THIS PROGRAM AT YOUR OWN RISK!
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+We (SteamDesktopAuthenticator contributors) provide no support or help in using this program.
+Using this program puts you at a significant risk of losing your Steam account due to your own neglegence.
+**ALWAYS MAKE BACKUPS OF YOUR `maFiles`!
+If you lose your encryption key or delete `maFiles` by accident AND you didn't save your recocation code, you are screwed.**

-The only way to recover your account if you deleted the files already is to go [here](https://store.steampowered.com/twofactor/manage) and click "Remove Authenticator" and enter your revocation code that you wrote down when you first added your account to SDA.
+IF you lost your `maFiles` OR lost your encryption key, go [here](https://store.steampowered.com/twofactor/manage) and click "Remove Authenticator" then enter your revocation code that you wrote down when you first added your account to SDA.

-If you did not follow the directions and did not write this down, you're out of luck.
-The only option is to contact [Steam Support](https://support.steampowered.com/) and say you lost your mobile authenticator and the revocation code.
+If you did not follow the directions and did not write your revocation code down, you're well and truly screwed.
+The only option is beg to [Steam Support](https://support.steampowered.com/) and say you lost your mobile authenticator and the revocation code.

-## Setup Instructions:
+## If you agree to all this risk, here's how to set it up:
 - Download & Install [DirectX](https://support.microsoft.com/en-us/kb/179113) if you don't have it installed already.
 - Download & Install [Visual C++ Redistributable 2013 (vcredist_x86.exe)](https://www.microsoft.com/en-us/download/details.aspx?id=40784) from the Microsoft website if you don't have it already.
 - Download & Install [.NET Framework 4.5.2](http://go.microsoft.com/fwlink/?LinkId=397707) from the Microsoft website if you're using Windows 7.
 Windows 8 and above should do this automatically for you.